Collection of receivables and liabilities in Germany

 If you have goods or machinery supplied to Germany, and you do not get the sale price, then we can help you.

-Hahn and partners - your expert lawyers for debt collection in Germany.
+Hahn and partners - your expert lawyers for debt collection and all kinds of legal advice in Germany.

 Do not hesitate to contact us via e-mail: